NPetkas/app-workstation/README.md

 ## Description

-  WORKSTATION is fullstack application built to help with e a blog spot where you can find the latest and greatest in local talent and events.
+  WORKSTATION was built to help organize your day to day activities and thoughts.
+The application has features such a a calculator, Google Calender, task manager, thoughts or notes taker, 7-day forecast, and a spotify playlist.
+  A solid reference for starting your own fullstack app.

 ## Table of Contents